 ---------------------------------------------------------------------------------------------------

-Read when the former Governor of West Bengal Sri Gopal Krishna Gandhi send me his best wishes in reply to my farewell message to him - http://indianblogworld.com/2011/05/the-governor%E2%80%99s-email/
+The former Governor of West Bengal Sri Gopal Krishna Gandhi sent to me his best wishes in reply to my farewell message to him - [ http://indianblogworld.com/2011/05/the-governor%E2%80%99s-email/ ]

 Read an edited version of my anecdote titled "The Professor" published in Chicken Soup for the Soul: Indian College Students - http://amitss6.sulekha.com/blog/post/2011/06/the-professor.htm